-- 3. Tentative List - 3.1 In the process of preparing your Tentative List, did you use any of the following tools to make a preliminary assessment of the potential Outstanding Universal Value?
+3. Tentative List

+3.1 - In the process of preparing your Tentative List, did you use any of the following tools to make a preliminary assessment of the potential Outstanding Universal Value?

-ICOMOS thematic studies IUCN thematic studies Filling the gaps - an Action Plan for the future by ICOMOS UNESCO's Global Strategy for a representative, balanced and credible World Heritage List World Heritage Resource Manual 'Preparing World Heritage Nominations'
+ICOMOS thematic studies IUCN thematic studies Filling the gaps - an Action Plan for the future by ICOMOS The World Heritage List: Future priorities for a credible and complete list of natural and mixed sites by IUCN Meetings to harmonize Tentative Lists within your region UNESCO's Global Strategy for a representative, balanced and credible World Heritage List Other global comparative analyses World Heritage Resource Manual 'Preparing World Heritage Nominations'